CaseyAMeakin/ERT-Assessment/04_JAVASCRIPT_CANVAS/README.md

 The ellipse was drawn in the lower-left quadrant as requested, and I gave it a random orientation to spice it up. ;-)

+### Usage

+The web page is viewed by pointing a browser at the html file `canvas.html`.

 ### Sample Output (Screenshots)